pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

    - To prepare a local Windows system, install required applications and configuration files - [Preparing your local Windows 10 system – 45 minutes](prepping-local-system-runbook-windows.md).

-2. Create a cluster and install Openshift.
-TBD details we need to add
+2. Create a cluster using your preferred cloud resources and install Red Hat OpenShift Container Platform (Self Managed) on the cluster.
+For details, see [OpenShift Documentation](https://docs.openshift.com/).

 3. Customize two configuration files with which you configure your OpenShift cluster to run Pega in a web application cluster and run backing services, including search, in a Pega search and reporting service cluster.
 In this section, you will use the command-line tools, kubectl and Helm, to install and then deploy Pega Platform onto your existing OpenShift cluster - [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes).